- Agronomic: barley, rye, soybeans, sunflower, grass (misc. perennial), hay

 - Soil Management: earthworms, green manures, organic matter, composting, nutrient mineralization, soil quality/health

-Convey a general knowledge of organic standards, record keeping, approved practices and learn where to refer farmers requesting more specific information.
+·They will have general knowledge about national organic standards, allowed inputs, approved practices, record keeping, and other federal certification requirements and will know where to refer farmers requesting more specific information.